mohammed113-hacker/Building_Robust_Machine_Learning_Model_For_Finding_Insurance_Fraud_Claims/README.md

 the underlying distribution, leading to enhanced detection of fraudulent claims.
 I evaluated the performance of the model by measuring various metrics such as accuracy, precision, recall, and F1-score.
 My findings demonstrated the effectiveness of SMOTE in addressing class imbalance with improved random forest and LightGBM model for fraud claim detection process.

-Web-Page for entering the data to check for Fraud Claims:
+Web-Page for entering the data to check and Analyze Insurance Claims:

 [streamlit-output-2024-01-04-22-01-30.webm](https://github.com/mohammed113-hacker/My-Projects/assets/79789933/f2f31c4b-4daa-49ae-a929-5392f4c333e0)